How to become self-employed

 How will you stay on top of the day-to-day details of being self-employed?
 For example, how will you price your products and services?
 How will you bill your clients and customers?
 How will you keep track of your profits and losses, so that you know where your business stands at any point in time?

 Think of the systems you’ll need in order to run your business effectively, and test out the ones that look promising.
-For example, you could use a CRM system to keep track of your customers, an email service for your email marketing campaigns, and PaySimple to stay on top of client payments and billing.
+For example, you could use a CRM system to keep track of your customers, an email service for your email marketing campaigns, and an online payments solution PaySimple to stay on top of client payments and billing.

 Decide where you’ll get your best work done